mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 network boot enrties, try also adding `HttpDxe` and `HttpUtilitiesDxe`.
 If `http://` URIs can be booted but not `https://` try adding `TlsDxe.efi`.

-If the above steps do not work, proceed to the next section.
+If the above steps do not work, proceed to the next section to identify which drivers are required.

-> **Note 1**: In some firmware the existing `HttpDxe` driver may be locked down to `https://` URIs only (even if the machine has no BIOS UI for HTTP Boot; e.g. Dell OptiPlex 3070).
-This means that `HttpBootDxe` will work, but refuse to load (failure message) if loading from `http://` URIs.
+> **Note 1**: In some firmware the existing `HttpDxe` driver may be locked down to `https://` URIs only (even in some cases where the machine has no BIOS UI for HTTP Boot; e.g. Dell OptiPlex 3070).
+This means that `HttpBootDxe` can work with the native `HttpDxe`, but will only  from `https://` URIs (giving a failure message otherwise).

 > **Note 2**: In some firmware the existing `HttpBootDxe` driver may produce options which do not work correctly (e.g. blank screen when selected),